Indigenous environmental leadership, funding, and initiatives

 Indigenous environmental leadership

-The leadership and guidance of Indigenous peoples are critical to achieve Canada’s domestic and international biodiversity goals, conserving a quarter of Canada’s lands and a quarter of its oceans by 2025, and working toward conserving 30% by 2030, and creating healthier habitats for species at risk.
+The leadership and guidance of Indigenous Peoples are critical to achieve Canada’s domestic and international biodiversity goals, conserving 30% of lands and oceans in Canada by 2030, and creating healthier habitats for species at risk.
 In the spirit of reconciliation, the Government of Canada partners with First Nations, Inuit and Métis to plan and establish several protected areas with Indigenous leadership and to help support employment positions through initiatives like Indigenous Guardians.

 Video series